deckymcdoo7/herokuapp/README.md

 #Issues
 - As only computer available to me was a mac I was unable to run the IE tests.
-I have detailed in the Test plan which tests I would write if I had access to saucelabs | pc
+I have detailed in the Test plan which tests I would write if I had access to saucelabss | pc